 - “Yes, and…” During the meeting focus on helping teammates and employees look good by not allowing anyone to say anything negative about ideas or viewpoints presented.
 They can only add to comments, even if their addition takes things sideways.
 “Why don’t we (insert first idea here), then…?”
 This, says Lewis, invites trust and vulnerability into the meeting, which allows for a tighter corporate culture.

 4. Add Personality With Filters and Backgrounds

-Nick Chernets, CEO of DataforSEO, a SaaS company, points to Zoom’s fun filters and backgrounds as a great way to add fun to a meeting.
+Nick Chernets, CEO of DataforSEO, a SaaS company, points to Zoom’s fun and neat video conferencing filters and backgrounds as a great way to add fun to a meeting.
 It can be tough for people to maintain focus during online meetings, he says, so he advises making the meetings more entertaining.
 “You can plan specific themed meetings and ask people to prepare a virtual background or choose one of the filters for the meeting,” he suggests.

 “These don’t have to stay on all the time—people can simply check in with their backgrounds and go back to regular look,” he says.
 But, he notes, using this strategy can help boost energy at the beginning of the meeting and help participants prepare for the meeting.
 “I have used this strategy multiple times and so far we’ve had pirates, DC comics’ superheroes and even beach vacation themes for our weekly meetings,” he says.

 5. Creative team meeting ideas can start with fun add-ons to your virtual team meeting tool.